HamonaFR/xbmc-on-imon/readme.md

 ![Screenshot](docs/XbmcOniMon.JPG)

-I have updated XBMC on iMON Display to work with newerst version of Kodi (Nexus).
+I have updated XBMC on iMON Display to work with newest version of Kodi (Nexus).

 I made some change on